leobudima/elogii-blog/content/internal-vs-external-delivery-fleet-everything-you-need-to-know.md

 For many startups and companies that lack the necessary funds or expertise to build a fleet in-house or those with lumpy demand patterns, this often proves to be a more affordable, or at least more flexible, option.

-Usually, the only significant upfront investment needed to operate an outsourced fleet is an [Order Management System](https://www.shopify.com/enterprise/order-management-system-oms), which allows you to connect incoming orders to the service provider’s fleet management, delivery and transport systems.
+Usually, the only significant upfront investment needed to operate an outsourced fleet is an [**Order Management System**](https://www.shopify.com/enterprise/order-management-system-oms), which allows you to connect incoming orders to the service provider’s fleet management, delivery and transport systems.
 Everything else is optional.

 Many third-party companies also have access to a wealth of contacts and resources, which they can use to gain much better deals on insurance or software subscription and make their service fees a lot more affordable.